-Income tax expenses represent corporate income tax and land appreciation tax ("LAT") payable by the Group's subsidiaries in the PRC.
+Income tax expenses represent corporate income tax and land appreciation tax ("LAT") payable by the Group's subsidiaries in China (the "PRC").

-Income tax expenses of the Group increased by 103.5% from approximately RMB469.7 million for the year ended 31 December 2019 to approximately RMB955.8 million for the year ended 31 December 2020, primarily due to the increase in PRC corporate income tax of the Group resulted from the increase in profits before tax of the Group, which was in line with the business expansion of the Group.
+Income tax expenses of the Group decreased by 37.3% from approximately RMB955.8 million for the year ended 31 December 2020 to approximately RMB599.4 million for the year ended 31 December 2021, primarily due to the decrease in land value increment tax resulted from the decrease in increment amount on land value of the Group's properties delivered this year and the decrease in PRC corporate income tax of the Group resulted from the decrease in profit before taxation during the year ended 31 December 2021.